tamilselvan-lws/argocd/README.md

 # Installing Argo CD using helm

-Argo CD is a powerful continuous delivery tool that helps developers automate the deployment process of their applications.
-In this blog, we will cover the steps to install Argo CD using Helm, a package manager for Kubernetes.
+Argo CD is a powerful continuous delivery tool that helps developers automate the deployment process of their applications. we will cover the steps to install Argo CD using Helm, a package manager for Kubernetes.

 ### Step 1: Add the Argo CD Helm repository